Top 11 Best Hatchbacks

 Hopefully now you’re feeling a little closer to knowing what hatchback you’d like to test drive.
 There’s plenty of choice in the segment, so the best thing is to get out there and discover what you love.

+There are plenty of incredible PCP lease deals on the market to cover the cars we’ve listed.
 The good news is that if you need to size up in a few years, many of the cars on this list have estate versions too.

 Looking for something different to a hatchback?